 You may notice the plots in this posting are nice and big and have a good aspect ratio.
 And your screen looks like this:

 Every window in ANSYS Mechanical can be dragged out of the frame and positioned/sized however you want.
 So I pull off the Graph window by itself and resize it to the aspect ratio I want.
 Now when I want to save the image all I have to do is select that window and hit Alt-Print Screen.
-The image is now stored in the clipboard and I can past it where I want.
+The image is now stored in the clipboard and I can paste it where I want.

 To get the normal window configuration back, click View>Windows>Reset Layout.